awsdocs/aws-transfer-user-guide/doc_source/API_DecryptStepDetails.md

  ** OverwriteExisting **   <a name="TransferFamily-Type-DecryptStepDetails-OverwriteExisting"></a>
 A flag that indicates whether to overwrite an existing file of the same name\.
 The default is `FALSE`\.
+If the workflow is processing a file that has the same name as an existing file, the behavior is as follows:
++ If `OverwriteExisting` is `TRUE`, the existing file is replaced with the file being processed\.
++ If `OverwriteExisting` is `FALSE`, nothing happens, and the workflow processing stops\.
 Type: String
 Valid Values:` TRUE | FALSE`
 Required: No